gsa-oes/office-of-evaluation-sciences/pages/home.md

 video-button-link: /collaborate/
 class: page-home
 ---
-OES collaborates with agencies to rapidly and rigorously learn what works.
+OES translates research insights into concrete recommendations for how to improve government, and works with agencies to rapidly and rigorously test their impact.